-which corresponds to the path coefficient in the mediation model [REF].
-Operationally, HDMA is closely related to generalized canonical correlation analysis, for which provably convergent algorithms have recently been developed26.
-Implementation details for HDMA are available in Supp.
+which is equivalent to the partial correlation of G_C and P_C after controlling for T_C being zero.
+The value CorrGC,TCCorrTC,PC is called the path coefficient of the mediation model.
+The projections of the high-dimensional data matrices in HDMA are designed to satisfy this constraint, and thus conform to the perfect mediation hypothesis, as closely as possible.
+We stress, however, that validating any causal assertion requires direct experimentation and, thus, that the output of HDMA are scores that are consistent with causal mediation.
+Thus, HDMA is a strategy for causal hypothesis generation, where the causal mediator is a complex endophenotype learned from a high-dimensional readout.
+Operationally, HDMA is closely related to generalized canonical correlation analysis (CCA), for which provably convergent algorithms have recently been developed26.
+A complete mathematical derivation and implementation details for HDMA are available in Supp.
 Methods XXX.

 High-dimensional mediation.
 A. Workflow indicating major steps of high-dimensional mediation.
 The genotype, transcriptome, and phenotype matrices were independently normalized and converted to kernel matrices representing the pairwise relationships between individuals for each data modality (KG = genome kernel, KT = transcriptome kernel; KP = phenome kernel).
 High-dimensional mediation was applied to these matrices to maximize the direct path G→T→P, the mediating pathway (arrows), while simultaneously minimizing the direct G→P pathway (dotted line).
 The composite vectors that resulted from high-dimensional mediation were Gc, TC, and PC.
 The partial correlations ρ between these vectors indicated perfect mediation.
 Transcript and trait loadings were calculated as described in the methods.
 B. The null distribution of the path coefficient derived from 10,000 permutations compared to the observed path coefficient (red line).
 C. The null distribution of the GC-TC correlation vs. the TC-PC correlation compared with the observed value (red dot).

-We used high-dimensioal mediation to identify the major axis of variation in the transcriptome that mediated the effects of the genome on metabolic traits (Fig 3).
+We used HDMA to identify the major axis of variation in the transcriptome that was consistent with mediaing the effects of the genome on metabolic traits (Fig 3).
 Fig. 3A shows the partial correlations (ρ) between the pairs of these composite vectors.
 The partial correlation between GC and TC was 0.42, and the partial correlation between TC and PC was 0.78.
 However, when the transcriptome was taken into account, the partial correlation between GC and PC was effectively zero (0.039).
 PC captured 30% of the overall trait variance, and its estimated heritability was 0.71 ± 0.084, which was higher than any of the measured traits (Fig. 1F).
-Thus, HDMA identified a maximally heritable metabolic composite trait that was perfectly mediated by a highly heritable component of the transcriptome.
+Thus, HDMA identified a maximally heritable metabolic composite trait and a highly heritable component of the transcriptome that are correlated as expected in the perfectly mediated model.